 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 The RMDP is administered by IDEM and operates under the Recycling Market Development Board as established by IC 4-23-5.5.
 The Board determines all final funding for eligible projects.
 Approval of funding is announced at subsequent Board meetings.
-This year, funding awards will be announced in November.
+This year, funding awards were announced in December 2016.

 The Indiana Recycling Market Development Board commissioned a municipal solid waste characterization study to determine the types of recyclable materials still going into Indiana landfills.
 The study completed by Purdue University—Calumet allowed college students to discover first-hand the challenges in measuring Indiana’s waste stream.

 For more information on the Recycling Market Development Program, contact the IDEM Office of Program Support at (800) 451-6027.